-Pleasure being the common word, if yours is exploring the outdoors, Punta Gorda/Englewood Beach is the right place for you!
+Pleasure being the common word, if yours is exploring the outdoors, Punta Gorda/Englewood Beach is the place for you!

 Trail Mix

-Instead of nuts and chocolate and seeds, our brand of trail mix is made of biking, walking and hiking, paddling, birding, and even horseback riding paths.
 Come for the nature and wildlife, stay for the peace and quiet and the fresh air and sunshine.
 You can still bring your snacks, but we recommend following the old adage, "Leave nothing but prints, take nothing but pictures."

 Biking in Historic Downtown Punta GordaBiking